Friday, October 01, 2021

 (1994) Dir.
 Linda Hassani

-I had to put one of the many Full Moon gems on here; Tubi is rife with them!
-I'm no fan of 90% of all that stuff, i.e. the Puppet Master series, not that I've given it much of a chance, but I love this little gem so much so that this is the four hundredth time I've written about it!!
-Shot through a haze of red and blue with just the right amount of imagination (neither too whimsical nor grungy), this demon daughter meets human doctor love story is like The Little Mermaid x Species with a refreshing lack of hangups about sex, God, or killing.
+I had to put one of the many Full Moon semi-precious gems on here; Tubi is rife with them!
+I'm no fan of 90% of all that stuff, i.e. the Puppet Master series, not that I've given it much of a chance, but I love this so much so that this is the hundredth time I've written about it!!
+Shot through a haze of red and blue with just the right amount of imagination (neither too whimsical nor grungy), this demon daughter-meets-human doctor love story is like The Little Mermaid x Species with a refreshing lack of hangups about sex, God, or killing.
 Hell, we learn, is part of God's kingdom, and God hates sin so much he punishes it with eternal damnation.
 Thus, demons do god's work!
-Angela Featherstone stars as the young, wistful demoness Veronica, who's about to come of age and take over torturing the embezzling bankers of Hell, but she dreams instead of seeing the surfaces of Earth and walking under the sky.
-Even thinking such a thing is forbidden by her sputtering, over-acting demon father (the "psycho's psycho," Nicholas Worth) but Veronica and her dog Hellraiser ignore his outbursts and sneak up to the land of men anyway, where she immediately fathoms there is plenty of evil up there to punish.
+They're an important part of the heavenly plan.
+Into this world comes Veronica Pisces Iscariot (Angela Featherstone) who's about to come of age and take over torturing the embezzling bankers in Hell.
+Instead she dreams of seeing the surfaces of Earth and walking under the sky.
+Even thinking such a thing is forbidden!
+Her spittle-sputtering, over-acting demon father (the "psycho's psycho," Nicholas Worth) lashes her in indignant horror, but Veronica and her dog Hellraiser ignore his outbursts and sneak up to the land of men after he falls asleep.
 Soon she's tearing the spines and hearts out of rapists and racist cops, feeding their hearts to Hellraiser, and shacking up with a handsome sweet-souled doctor named Max (Daniel Markel) who takes care of her after she's hit by a car.
 And if any homicide detective tries to get in her way, she just shows him the hellfire behind her glowing eyes, while making dire announcements about the grim future that awaits mankind if they continue to sin.
 After that, they're in no condition to arrest anyone.

 Here's what I wrote in older review: